 This feng shui cure is usually used for feng shui star #2 and star #5 (some feng shui practitioners also use it for star #3).
-All these negative feng shui stars belong to a feng shui element that is weaker than the Metal element - star #2 and star #5 are of the Earth element, while star #3 is of the Wood element; this is why a strong Metal element feng shui cure is used to weaken the negative effects of their energies.
+All these negative feng shui stars belong to a feng shui element that is weaker than the Metal element - star #2 and star #5 are of the Earth element, while star #3 is of the Wood element; this is why a strong metal element feng shui cure is used to weaken the negative effects of their energies.

-Having a basic idea about the annual feng shui stars, as well as the basics of the Flying Star school of feng shui will give you a better feel for the use of the salt water cure.
+Having a basic idea about the annual feng shui stars, as well as the basics of the flying star school of feng shui will give you a better feel for the use of the salt water cure.

 However, if these stars are located in an area with a closet, a bathroom, a storage area, or just an empty, unused space in your home or office, then you might not need to apply the feng shui salt water cure.

-In order to avoid confusion, it is important to understand that this cure is used by the Flying Star school of feng shui which calculates the yearly movements of the beneficial and not so beneficial feng shui energies (stars).
+In order to avoid confusion, it is important to understand that this cure is used by the flying star school of feng shui which calculates the yearly movements of the beneficial and not so beneficial feng shui energies (stars).
 This cure is rarely used by other feng shui schools.

 However, as with any other popular cure, understanding its essence is a big part of achieving success with feng shui.
-So, why is the salt water cure considered powerful?

 Salt is an ancient mineral with precious properties, including strong cleansing properties, and it has been used in various cleansing rituals since very old times.
 Salt is also used in various body purification treatments and massages, as it has the ability to absorb the negative, dull, low energies, thus leaving the energy fresh and pure.